lennartaustenfeld/ReCoDa/README.md

 # Relicensing Combined Datasets (ReCoDa)

-The related article
+The related **article**
 _Relicensing Combined Datasets_
 was accepted at the Resource Track of the [15th IEEE International Conference on Semantic Computing (ICSC2021)](https://www.ieee-icsc.org/).
 It will take place on January 27-29, 2021.
 A draft version is available as [PDF file](https://papers.dice-research.org/2021/ICSC2021_ReCoDa/Relicensing-Combined-Datasets-ReCoDa-public.pdf).
+The **presentation slides** can be downloaded as [PDF file](https://papers.dice-research.org/2021/ICSC2021_ReCoDa/Relicensing-Combined-Datasets-ReCoDa-slides-public.pdf).
+The **demo code** is available at [branch demo](https://github.com/dice-group/ReCoDa/tree/demo).

 ## Repository